A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Introduction

-\paragraph{Contributions.} To summarise, our key contributions are: \begin{itemize} \item We present a formalism and terminology for discussing the broad class of generalisation problems, building on formalisms and terminology presented in multiple previous works \citep{ghoshWhyGeneralizationRL2021,hallakContextualMarkovDecision2015,harrisonADAPTZeroShotAdaptive2017,higginsDARLAImprovingZeroShot2018,songObservationalOverfittingReinforcement2019}.
-Our contribution here is the unification of these prior works into \emph{a clear formal description of the class of problems referred to as generalisation in RL}. \item We propose a taxonomy of existing benchmarks that can be used to test for generalisation, splitting the discussion into categorising environments and evaluation protocols.
-Our formalism allows us to cleanly describe weaknesses of the purely PCG approach to generalisation benchmarking and environment design: \emph{having a completely PCG environment limits the precision of the research that can be done on that environment}.
-We recommend that \emph{future environments should use a combination of PCG and controllable factors of variation}. \item We propose a categorisation of existing methods to tackle various generalisation problems, motivated by a desire to make it easy both for practitioners to choose methods given a concrete problem and for researchers to understand the landscape of methods and where novel and useful contributions could be made. \emph{We point to many under-explored avenues for further research, including fast online adaptation, tackling RL-specific generalisation issues, novel architectures, model-based RL and environment generation}. \item We critically discuss the current state of generalisation in RL research, recommending future research directions.
-In particular, we point that \emph{building benchmarks would enable progress offline RL generalisation and reward-function variation}, both of which are important settings.
+\paragraph{Contributions.} To summarise, our key contributions are: \begin{itemize} \item We present a unified formalism and terminology for discussing the broad class of ZSG problems and breaking down the assumptions necessary to achieve ZSG, building on formalisms and terminology presented in multiple previous works \shortcite{ghoshWhyGeneralizationRL2021,hallakContextualMarkovDecision2015,harrisonADAPTZeroShotAdaptive2017,higginsDARLAImprovingZeroShot2018,songObservationalOverfittingReinforcement2019,perezGeneralizedHiddenParameter2020}.
+Our contribution here is the unification of these prior works into \emph{a clear formal description of the class of problems referred to as ZSG in RL}, which captures the full space of problems, which wasn't done by any one existing formalism. \item We propose a taxonomy of existing benchmarks that can be used to test for ZSG, splitting the discussion into categorising environments and evaluation protocols.
+Our formalism allows us to cleanly describe weaknesses of the purely Procedural Content Generation (PCG) approach to ZSG benchmarking and environment design: \emph{having a completely PCG environment limits the precision of the research that can be done on that environment}.
+We recommend that \emph{future environments should use a combination of PCG and controllable factors of variation}. \item \emph{We propose a categorisation of existing methods to tackle various ZSG problems}, motivated by a desire to make it easy both for practitioners to choose methods given a concrete problem and for researchers to understand the landscape of methods and where novel and useful contributions could be made.
+We point to many under-explored avenues for further research, including fast online adaptation, tackling RL-specific ZSG issues, novel architectures, model-based RL and environment instance generation. \item We critically discuss the current state of ZSG in RL research, recommending future research directions.
+In particular, we argue that \emph{building benchmarks would enable progress in offline RL generalisation and reward-function variation}, both of which are important settings.
 Further, we point to several different settings and evaluation metrics that are worth exploring: \emph{investigating context-efficiency and working in a continual RL setting} are both areas where future work is necessary. \end{itemize}